shahzeb97/shahzeb97.github.io/_posts/2021-11-28-research-proposal.md

 ---
 layout: post
-title: My Research Proposal
+title: Meltdown Imminent
-subtitle: Metallic Phase Change Materials for Transient Thermal Management of Electric Vehicle Power Electronics
+subtitle: Metallic Phase Change Materials for Fast Chargers
 ---

-# In a Tweet
+# In a Tweet:
-Electric vehicles could be charged a lot faster if we could keep the electronics cool.
-I'm designing a new kind of cooler to do just that.
+Electric vehicles could be charged a lot faster if we could keep the power electronics cool.
+What if we did that with melting metals?

 # The Why?